You stay in control

 Edwardian and pre-war pieces sometimes have collector interest above their gold value; we flag any such item separately on the written offer so you can compare a specialist sale against the metal-content route.

-Three things set the offer, and all three are measured rather than assumed: confirmed purity, accurate weight, and the live market rate on assessment day.
-You read every figure in a written, itemised breakdown before you commit to anything.
-See how we value gold for the detail.
+Every offer is built from three measurable facts: confirmed purity, accurate weight, and the live precious-metal market rate on the day we assess your items.
+You see each figure in a written breakdown before you decide anything.
+See how we value gold and XRF testing explained for the full method.

 Posting from an Exmouth EX-postcode at the head of the Exe estuary